neshoba78/jpierite-fabacademy/may-31-invention-intellectual-property-and-income.md

 **Discussion of Trademark**

 Trademarks protect the mark or brand of a product.
 This could be a name or slogan that identifies a product.
 In order to claim a trademark, a person would have to mark it with a trademark symbol and then defend the use of that name or slogan.
 This is useful for a commercial brand, but not specifically useful for protecting intellectual property.

+During the discussion on income, there was a question on the use of "fablab" by a french grocer.
+This is perhaps despite new [entries](https://mobile.twitter.com/LeRobert_com/status/732157038965456896) in French dictionaries such as Le Petit Larousse and Le Petit Robert.
+Neil suggests to "snow under" big corporations with all the previous uses.
+A potential feature of the fab lab network web portal project would be to include this letter for translation into specific languages for regional use.

+**Discussion on Income**

 **Sources**